huaminghuangtw/Evergreen-Notes/Permanent-Notes/Peace from mind.md

 > _“I’m here to tell you that the path to peace is right there, when you want to get away.” — Pema Chodron_

 > _“When you find peace within yourself, you find a quiet joy that makes you happy to be alive.” — Peace Pilgrim_

+> _“Peace is not absence of conflict, it is the ability to handle conflict by peaceful means.” — Ronald Reagan_

 ---